SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 ### [REQUIRED] CPU Suffixes

-Next to the number of vCPUs, these vCPUs need to be characterized ti describe their nature.
+Next to the number of vCPUs, these vCPUs need to be characterized to describe their nature.

 | Suffix | Meaning                       |
 | ------ | ----------------------------- |